Haas Brothers: Jersey All Pro Wrestling (1998–2000)

+Various Promotions (1999–2001)

-The Haas Brothers debuted in Philadelphia, Pennsylvania based Hardcore wrestling promotion Combat Zone Wrestling in early 2000.
+The Haas Brothers debuted in Philadelphia, Pennsylvania–based Hardcore wrestling promotion Combat Zone Wrestling in late 1999.
 They both captured the CZW Tag Team Championship on February 12 in a four-way match involving the champions The Kashmireno Brothers (Johnny Kashmere and Robbie Mireno), Thrill Kill Kult (Diablos Macabre and Midknight) and Da Hit Squad (Monsta Mack and Mafia).
 The duo held the titles for four months before losing them to Backseat Boyz (Trent Acid and Johnny Kashmere) on June 12.

 During their ECWA and CZW tag title reigns, Haas Brothers also included a third title belt to their waists.
 They debuted in Pennsylvania Championship Wrestling during spring 2000.
 They defeated Boogie Woogie Brown and Jeff Peterson to win the PCW Tag Team Championship.
 The two had a long dominating reign which ended on September 7 when they lost the titles to J.J.
 Johnson and Cheetah Master in a Two out of three falls match.